 Another way to attract more women into tech is to communicate in the job postings that female applications are encouraged.

 Diversity in teams has been proven by research to have a positive effect on creativity, innovation and performance.
 Furthermore, the most talented people are driven to organizations that care and work with diversity.

 #4 Allow flexible working hours

-Unfortunately, many companies still opt out women with families because they are afraid that there will be many "staying at home with children" hours.
-Women, in general, take most of the responsibility with children care and the working hours are often something that keeps women away from certain jobs.
+Unfortunately, many companies still opt out of women with families because they are afraid that there will be many "staying at home with children" hours.
+Women, in general, take most of the responsibility with child care and the working hours are often something that keeps women away from certain jobs.
 But this does not mean that they are not able to perform a great job.